-Course Assessment Methods (internal: 30; external: 70) The internal assessment is based on the percentage of lab sessions attended (4 marks), timely submission of lab experiments/assignments and the quality of solutions provided in the assignments (16 marks), and an internal VIVA-VOCE (10 marks) conducted towards the end of semester.
+Course Code: PC/CSE/5-P Course Assessment Methods (internal: 50; external: Course Credits: 1 50) The internal assessment is based on the percentage of Type: Professional Core Lab. lab sessions attended (4 marks), timely submission of lab Course experiments/assignments and the quality of solutions Contact Hours: 2 hours/week provided in the assignments (16 marks), and an internal Mode: Lab practice and VIVA-VOCE (10 marks) conducted towards the end of assignments semester.
 The external examination is of 70 marks.
 The break-up of marks for external examination is based on quality of lab reports (20 marks), quality of solution(s) for the given problem(s) at the time of examination (written work + execution of program(s)) (30) and VIVA-VOCE examination (20).